millejoh/emacs-ipython-notebook/doc/source/index.rst

   don't need to save it.
 You can use try any code without saving junks in your notebook.
 Use the command :el:symbol:`ein:notebook-scratchsheet-open` to open scratch sheet.
-* Menu support in notebook mode.
+* Menu support in notebook mode and notebook list mode.
 * Auto-connection support.
   The new function :el:symbol:`ein:connect-to-default-notebook` can be added to :el:symbol:`python-mode-hook` to automatically connect